Building without a permit for building

 The big disadvantage connected with building permissions is the time pressure.
 You always have to make sure that you enter all necessary documents within the given dates.
 With smaller-house plans, you are spared all this bureaucratic madness.
 You also do not need to enter any building log, which you would be normally asked to record, and you’re not subject to government inspections.

 When it comes to building garden houses, tool sheds, or other constructions, you usually do not need any specific permit.
 However, it is still polite to ask your neighbors for permission.
 Especially if the building may somehow cause changes that may affect their lives, like block the view or causing too much shade, etc. There is also an unwritten rule that you must not build closer than 2 meters from your owned property’s borders, but such a rule applies to all buildings.

 Products that count as buildings

 There is also another solution.
 Pre-fabricated houses, mobile homes, and even caravans do not fall under the category of ‘buildings for living’ as long as they are not fixed to the ground.
 Preconstructed houses are ubiquitous and very popular.
 These designs are mostly wooden houses, but there are also designs based on typical steel-box containers.
-You order the house, they deliver it to you and as long as the house does not touch the ground, but stands on wheels like a caravan, for example, you do not need to trouble yourself with the building permits.
+You order the house, deliver it to you, and as long as the house does not touch the ground but stands on wheels like a caravan, for example, you do not need to trouble yourself with the building permits.
 In this way, it counts as a movable object and not as a building.

 Those are all the necessary basics that you need to know before you start building.